How to Start Selling Wholesale on Amazon in 2024

 Top Ten Wholesale

 A lot of Amazon sellers use Alibaba to find suppliers.
-While this site is a great resource you won’t find brand-name products here.
-Alibaba is best used by retailers who want to create their own private label items.
+While this site is a great resource, you won’t find brand-name products here.
+Alibaba is best suited for retailers who want to create their own private label items.

 Contact a few different suppliers to see what their minimum order quantities are and what type of price they can offer you.
 Most wholesalers are willing to negotiate, so don’t be afraid to counteroffer and try to get the best deal possible.

-Big brands are protective of their products.
-So, you may have to prove that you can be an asset to them before they let you sell their goods.
+Big brands tend to be protective of their products, so, you may have to prove that you can be an asset to them before they let you sell their goods.
 Here are a few tips to help you effectively reach out to wholesale suppliers:

 5. Add Your Product to Amazon

-After you receive your inventory from your supplier it’s time to list your product on Amazon.
-Go to your Seller Central account and under “Inventory” click “Add a Product.”
-You’ll then be able to search for your item by name or ASIN number.
+After you receive your inventory from your supplier, it’s time to list your product on Amazon.
+Go to your Seller Central account and under “Inventory”, click “Add a Product”.
+Then you’ll be able to search for your item by name or ASIN number.

 In most cases, your product will already be listed on Amazon.
 If this is the case it will show up in the search results.
 Simply select it from the list and you’ll be added to the existing listing for that item.

-If your product isn’t already listed on Amazon then you’ll need to create a new listing.
-Make sure to use high-quality images.
+If your product isn’t already listed on Amazon, then you’ll need to create a new listing.
+Be sure to use high-quality images.
 Your supplier might be able to supply you with some photos you can use.
 You’ll also want to do some keyword research by using tools like AMZScout’s Keyword Search and Reverse ASIN Lookup.
-Identify which keywords people most often use to search for your item and include them throughout your description.
+Identify which keywords people use most frequently to search for your item and include them throughout your description.